Skip to Content

 Download Attorney Griffin's free Eviction E-Book: The Eviction Process

-Step-by-Step Eviction Process in San Diego Explained
+Step-by-Step Eviction Process in El Cajon

 Below is a general overview of the eviction process in San Diego.
 If you are in the midst of an eviction right now, get in touch with an experienced eviction lawyer in El Cajon at Law Offices of Andrew H. Griffin III as soon as possible.